SEC Football Power Rankings: Week 4

 "If we play our A-game, we can compete with anyone in the country, and that's something I believe in my soul," Lock told the St. Louis Post-Dispatch's Benjamin Hochman.

-It's true there are a lot of weapons in Mizzou's offensive arsenal, and the defense showed some signs of life after getting shredded by Purdue in a win.
-But this isn't one of the two best teams in the SEC East right now, and coach Barry Odom needs to find a way to start pushing buttons.
+There are a lot of weapons in Mizzou's offense, and the defense showed some signs of life after getting shredded by Purdue in a win.
+But this isn't one of the two best teams in the SEC East right now, and coach Barry Odom needs to find a way to start pushing some buttons.

 Remember, last year Mizzou started the season 1-5 before making a bowl game.
 This year, the Tigers are 3-1 and in much better shape.
 They know they can ride Lock's arm, and he must perform better in elite matchups than he did on Saturday.

 If he does, this is a team that's explosive enough offensively to make things tough on anybody.
-It will be interesting to see how the Tigers bounce back following a tough East division loss.
+It will be interesting to see how the Tigers bounce back following a tough East Division loss.

 7. Mississippi State Bulldogs